 The combination of the Liverpool2 terminal with the Group’s existing port assets and short sea shipping services in the Irish Sea, the Continent and along the Manchester Ship Canal is expected to provide significant advantages to shipping lines, importers and exporters.
 It is estimated, for example, that 35 million consumers live within a radius of 150 miles of the Port of Liverpool.

-The Group’s port operations are complemented by a shipping line division, providing short sea container services between the UK, Ireland and mainland Europe and feeder services between the UK and Ireland.
+The Group’s port operations are complemented by a shipping line, providing short sea container services between the UK, Ireland and mainland Europe and feeder services between the UK and Ireland.
 Operating as BG Freight Line, based in Rotterdam, the segment has recently taken delivery of four new purpose built vessels designed specifically to meet the needs of customers.
-In addition to these seven year charters, the segment also charters other vessels on a short-term basis to meet the needs of customers.
+In addition to these seven year charters, the segment also charters other vessels on a short-term basis as required to meet demand.